senacor/digital-access-reporting-tool/README.md

 ### 🏛️ Backend

 - [Express.js](https://expressjs.com/de/): Used to provide an API for the Frontend.
+- [Playwright](https://playwright.dev/): Used to create the screenshot of the given website.
 - [IBM's Accessibility Checker](https://www.npmjs.com/package/accessibility-checker): Used to check that a source complies with the WCAG.
 - [Cheerio.js](https://cheerio.js.org/): Used for crawling all the URLs of a domain.